About Ted

 The Adaptive Voice Framework™ (AVF™)

-I've spent years developing my understanding of vocal health — how voices tire, strain, recover, and stay resilient.
-I'm not a medical professional or speech-language pathologist, but I work alongside them readily.
-They handle diagnosis and therapy; I help with the technique and habits that keep voices healthy.
+I've spent years developing my understanding of vocal health: how voices tire, strain, recover, and stay resilient.
+I'm not a medical professional or speech-language pathologist, and I work alongside them readily.
+They handle diagnosis and therapy.
+I help with the technique and habits that keep voices healthy.
 Clients come to me for vocal conditioning, recovery support, and practical strategies they can use every day.
-It's a natural extension of my teaching — because a voice that's well cared for is a voice that can grow.
+It's a natural extension of my teaching, because a voice that's well cared for is a voice that can grow.

 When I'm not working with students, I'm probably practicing, reading about voice science, or finding new ways to explain concepts I've been teaching for decades.
 The voice still fascinates me.
 I don't think that will ever change.